 You probably wouldn’t wear armour unless you suspected you were under threat of attack or you had plans to go into battle.
 Common armour used today would be helmets or bullet proof vests.

-Peter makes it quite clear who the enemy is.
-Satan or also known as the devil is known as diablos in the greek.
-His very name means slanderer; a false accuser; unjustly criticizing to hurt (malign) and condemn to sever a relationship.
+Peter makes it quite clear who is the enemy of God’s people.
+Satan, also known as the devil is referred to as diablos in the greek.
+His very name means slanderer or false accuser who unjustly criticizes to hurt (malign) and condemns to sever our relationship with God.
 Now, to be perfectly clear, Satan is a created being.
-He does not possess the attributes of God so he is not omniscient(all knowing), omnipresent(everywhere at once), he is not all powerful(omnipotent), and he doesn’t have control over anything under God’s jurisdiction.
+He does not possess the attributes of God so he is not omniscient(all knowing), omnipresent(everywhere at once), he is not all powerful(omnipotent), and he doesn’t have control over anything that is under God’s jurisdiction.
 Satan had a beginning and he will have an end.